 Instructions

-- Using the back of a spoon, lightly (and I mean lightly) crack the shells so they create a "web" pattern.
+- Using the back of a spoon, VERY lightly crack the shells so they create a "web" pattern.
 If you crack it too hard the shell will break loose and all your soy sauce will seep inside.
-You will get that beautiful cracked pattern on your eggs.
+Place cracked eggs back into the empty pot.
+To the pot, add the soy sauce mixture ingredients and lightly stir.

 - Bring this pot to a boil, then simmer over medium heat for 40 minutes covered.